-He is the author of two books: Twilight on the Line: Underworlds and Politics at the U.S.-Mexico Border, which was named a New York Times Notable Book in 1998; and the novel, Triple Crossing, published by Little, Brown/Mulholland Books in August, 2011.
+He is the author of two novels: The Convert’s Song (December, 2014) and Triple Crossing (2011).
+He is also the author of Twilight on the Line: Underworlds and Politics at the U.S.-Mexico Border (1998).
 He speaks Spanish, French and Italian.
 He is a graduate of the University of Michigan and was born in Chicago.

 Articles (page 3 of 4)

-May 2, 2011, 12:11 p.m.The U.S. investigation of the 2008 terrorist attack on Mumbai provides a detailed picture of the ties between Pakistan's intelligence service and a leading militant group.
+May 2, 2011, 11:11 a.m.The U.S. investigation of the 2008 terrorist attack on Mumbai provides a detailed picture of the ties between Pakistan's intelligence service and a leading militant group.